oulai87/ado-course/pipelines/README.md

 # Introduction
-Azure DevOps pipelines for Udemy course
+A high level description of code samples and pipelines that are included in the Udemy course.

 # Pipelines